Guide

 Why use this tool

-- Measure dataset size quickly.
+• Measure CSV dataset size in seconds.

 Expected result